jemmy512/book-notes/CS/programmer-self-cultivation-link-load-library.md

 Q: If a global variable G is defined in a lib.so, and both process A and process B use lib.so.
 When process A changes the value of G, does the G in process B will be affected?

-A: No. Because when lib.so is loaded by two processes, its data segment part has independent copies in each process.
+A: No. Because when lib.so is loaded by two processes, its data section part has independent copies in each process.
 From this perspective, the global variables in the shared object are actually the same as the global variables defined in the program.
 Any process accesses only its own copy, and does not affect other processes.

 ### 7.3.5 Data segment position independent
 ```c++